 Return to the Top

-Facilitators: Dr. Lavonna Lovern
+Facilitators: Dr. Shelly Yankovskyy

 This FLC focuses on how to engage students by adding current local, regional, national, and global issues into the curriculum.